DanielE-J/Pancake-palace/README.md

 #### Returning User

-3. As a returnign user, I want to know the opening times
+3. As a returning user, I want to know the opening times
 4. As a returning user, I want to find a phone number to call for reservation
 5. As a returning user, I want to see the menu
 6. As a returning user, I want to find the restaurant on social media